Noman-sheikh1/devTinder/src/homework.md

 --installl mongoose library
---connect your application to the database<"Connection-url" --connect the connectDb function and connect to databse befiore starting application on server
+--connect your application to the database<"Connection-url" --connect the connectDb function and connect to databse befiore starting application on server --call the connectDB function and connect to database before satarting application on 7777 --create POST/signup API to add to database
+--push some documents using API calls from postman --error handling using try,catch
+--JS object and JSON (differnec)
+--add the express.json middleware to your app
+--make ur signup API dynamic to receive data from the end user --user signup Api dynamic to recieve data from the end user --user.findOne with duplicate email ids,which objecct returned --API -get user by email
+--Api -feed api --get api -get all the user
+--create a delete user api
+diffrence btween patch and put
+--explore a mongoose documentation for model methods --what are option in a model.findOneAndUpdate method,explore more  about it --api-update the user with email id